jvgomez/jvgomez_page_source/content/pages/publications.md

 ### Master's Thesis<a name="msc"></a>

-Some of the code of my thesis is available [[Fast Marching Square|here]].
-For any  additional resource please [[About me|contact me]].
+Some of the code of my thesis is available [here]({filename}/pages/research/fm2.md).
+For any  additional resource please [contact me]({filename}/pages/about_me.md).
 I have not problem on sharing all my stuff, but it would require some documentation before sharing :)

 - __Advanced Applications of the Fast Marching Square Planning Method__, Carlos III University of Madrid, 23rd November, 2012.<br/>[PDF]({filename}/files/pubs/JVGG_Masters_Thesis.pdf)